 It should be said that prior to the Ming and Qing dynasties, Chinese society basically was a continental-style form of self-sufficiency, its relations with the sea were not close, and security threats primarily came from the direction of the continent, and especially from the nomadic herding peoples of the northwest and north.
 There were no sea powers on the periphery, and there basically were no threats coming from the direction of the sea.
 Chinese society gradually formed deeprooted thinking that "emphasized the land rather than the sea," and its understanding of the sea remained at the level of contacts and trade.
 Just as Andrew Nathan pointed out in his book The Great Wall and the Empty Fortress: China's Search for Security, prior to the arrival of the Europeans who sailed in the 19th century, what China mainly feared in the security aspect was the Central Asia region, not the coastal regions.
-Originally it was the threat from the north and the west, that is, from the direction of the land; subsequently it was the threat from the direction of the sea; and next it was a dual threat.
-China merely relied on its "population, frontiers, and geographical position to form a Great Wall" in order to defend against outside enemies.
-107
+Originally it was the threat from the direction of the sea; and next it was a dual threat.
+China merely relied on its "population, frontiers, and geographical position to form a Great Wall" in order to defend against outside enemies.107